rmfalcao/rmfalcao.github.io/index.md

 I am currently a researcher, senior software architect, and project manager at the [Fraunhofer Institute for Experimental Software Engineering (IESE)](https://www.iese.fraunhofer.de/) (Germany), where I lead the topic **Generative AI and Sofware Architecture**.
 Besides that, I lecture Software Architecture at [Mannheim Technical University of Applied Sciences](https://www.hs-mannheim.de/).

 ## News
+- **A2SE 2026:** I've been invited to join [A2SE 2026, the 1st Seminar on Agentic AI in Software Engineering](https://sites.google.com/view/a2se2025/home), to be held in Rio de Janeiro (Brazil).
 - **SAGAI 2026:** I am co-organizing [SAGAI'26, the 2nd International Workshop on Software Architecture and Generative AI](https://www.iese.fraunhofer.de/sagai), to be held together with ICSA'26 in Amsterdam (Netherlands).
 - **AGENT 2026:** I am contributing to the Program Committee of the [International Workshop on Agentic Engineering](https://conf.researchr.org/home/icse-2026/agent-2026).
 - **ASPIRING'25:** I am contributing to the Program Committee of the [2nd International Usable Security and Privacy for Emerging Technologies Workshop](https://aspiring-workshop.github.io/).